 Check out our resources to get inspiration on what to include in your challenge entry.
 We've created separate resources for primary schools, secondary schools, libraries and community groups, so you'll find the right information to suit your setting.

-We'll also be running an online webinar to support you in submitting your challenge entry on Thursday 25 March: Submitting an entry to the Reading Challenge.
+We have also recorded an online webinar to support you in submitting your challenge entry, which is available to watch back.

 The deadline for submissions to the First Minister's Reading Challenge 2021 is Thursday 29 April at 5pm.